Guile Knots

 Override the channel used to communicate with the thread.

-Procedure: destroy-thread-pool a
+Procedure: destroy-thread-pool pool

 Destroy POOL, stopping all of its threads and calling the destructor if specified.
 This procedure will block until the destruction is complete.

-Procedure: make-fixed-size-thread-pool _ KEY: #:thread-initializer #:thread-destructor #:delay-logger #:duration-logger #:thread-lifetime #:expire-on-exception? #:name #:use-default-io-waiters? #:default-checkout-timeout
+Procedure: make-fixed-size-thread-pool size KEY: #:thread-initializer #:thread-destructor #:delay-logger #:duration-logger #:thread-lifetime #:expire-on-exception? #:name #:use-default-io-waiters? #:default-checkout-timeout #:retry-delay

 Create a pool of SIZE threads started immediately.
 Use call-with-thread to run a procedure in one of the threads.